 - Good weather-protection.
 The lens should be able to take on rough weather and not fail.

 - It should be backed by a robust service network should it fail while on assignment abroad.
 The spare parts required to fix it should be available with reasonable ease.

 - Above all, it should be reliable enough to last for many years, and not fail at critical moments.

 Photographic Style and Final Usage

-Of course, the personal style of individual photographers also plays a crucial factor in the choice of equipment… Is the style of photography more like street photography, or war reportage, or is it something more elaborate with lights, tripod, etc?
+Of course, the personal style of individual photographers also plays a crucial factor in the choice of equipment… Is the style of photography more like street photography or war reportage, or is it something more elaborate with lights, a tripod, etc?

 This will mean the difference between a light camera bag, and one that is geared towards the best quality even at the expense of weight.
 All this also determines what lenses the photojournalist will choose.